nodes-ro/ideas/README.md

 **Problem:** Gathering and prioritizing community ideas can be scattered, making it hard to find and develop the best suggestions.

-**Solution:** A lightweight, Docker-deployable idea management platform that lets users submit proposals, explore and filter existing suggestions, and upvote their favorites—surfacing the most popular concepts to inspire collaborative innovation.
+**Solution:** Free and lightweight, Docker-deployable idea management platform that lets users submit proposals, explore and filter existing suggestions, and upvote their favorites—surfacing the most popular concepts to inspire collaborative innovation.
 Packaged as a single Docker container, it can be deployed in minutes within your organization to collect and prioritize employee insights.

 ---